M-J-Bauer/OLED-or-LCD-128x64-graphics-library/README.md

-# OLED or LCD 128x64px graphics library
+# OLED or LCD 128x64px graphics library - PIC32 target
 C function library for OLED or LCD monochrome graphics module, 128 x 64 pixels

 This repository contains a suite of C functions intended for embedded microcontroller applications